 Being overweight or obese increases cancer risk, especially breast cancer, colon cancer, endometrial cancer, esophageal cancer, kidney cancer and pancreatic cancer.
 People should try to maintain a healthy weight through both diet and exercise.
 Physical activity itself may reduce the risk of breast, endometrial, and prostate cancers.

 Carcinogens are substances that increase the risk of cancer.
-Some carcinogens, such as asbestos and benzene, may be present in the workplace, and workers in industries that use known carcinogens should take appropriate precautions to avoid or minimize exposure.
+Some carcinogens, such as asbestos,benzene, and diesel engine exhaust may be present in the workplace, and workers in industries that use known carcinogens should take appropriate precautions to avoid or minimize exposure.
 Other carcinogens occur in the home or the environment.
-For example, radioactive elements that naturally occur in the earth decay into radioactive radon gas, which can collect inside the houses of people who live in certain areas.
+For example, radioactive elements that naturally occur in the earth decay into radioactive radon gas, which can collect inside the homes of people living in certain areas.
 Exposure to radon increases the risk of lung cancer, especially in people who smoke.

 Avoiding sun exposure (especially during the middle of the day) can reduce the risk of skin cancers Overview of Skin Cancer Skin cancer is the most common type of cancer.
 Skin cancer is most common among people who work or play sports outside and among sunbathers.
 Fair-skinned people are particularly susceptible... read more .
-Covering exposed skin and using broad-spectrum sunscreen products with a sun protection factor (SPF) of at least 30 that protects against both ultraviolet A and ultraviolet B light also help reduce the risk of skin cancer.
+Covering exposed skin and using sunscreens with a sun protection factor (SPF) of at least 30 that protect against both ultraviolet A and ultraviolet B light also help reduce the risk of skin cancer.